pyuvm/pyuvm/docs/Verification New Language.md

 TypeError: 'int' object is not callable
 ```
 But, if our object is of type `class`, then the parenthesis cause Python to call `__call__` and eventually `__call__` calls `__new__` and ultimately `__init__`.
-In the `Singleton` metaclass, `__call__` receives the class object in the `cls` variable, and it creates an instance of that object (using `super` to call the `Singleton`’s parent constructor in `type`) and it stores that instance in an associative array using the `cls` object as an index.
+In the `Singleton` metaclass, `__call__` receives the class object in the `mcs` variable, and it creates an instance of that object (using `super` to call the `Singleton`’s parent constructor in `type`) and it stores that instance in an associative array using the `mcs` object as an index.
 Now future calls to the class return the stored pointer.
 We define a singleton like this:
 ```python
 class my_singleton (metaclass=Singleton):